 By Alan Brown, Lake Orion, MI

-Summerland Passage is the third in a series of marble/bronze, life sized, nature themed sculptures featuring a Forest Deity.
-The piece is based on the shared belief of many of the nature themed religions that all living things have spirits.
+Summerland Passage is the third in a series of marble/bronze, life-sized, nature-themed sculptures featuring a Forest Deity.
+The piece is based on the shared belief of many of the nature-themed religions that all living things have spirits.
 The Deity is named Trillium, for the Trillium Flowers framing her head.
-She is performing a ceremony of passage for one of her woodland creatures who’s spirit is about to depart from its earthly vessel to Summerland.
+She is performing a ceremony of passage for one of her woodland creatures whose spirit is about to depart from its earthly vessel to Summerland.
 Summerland, from the Wicca Religion, is a place of rest, reunion and reflection for spirits between earthly incarnations.
 A Kestrel is laid out upon a bed of flowers on her lap.
-Trillium holds out an offering of flowers to attract a butterfly, symbolic of the spirits transformation and rebirth.
-As in the two sculptures proceeding her, Colorado Marble was used for the head, hands and feet.
+Trillium holds out an offering of flowers to attract a butterfly, symbolic of the transformation and rebirth of the spirit.
+As in the two sculptures proceeding her, Colorado Marble was used for the head, hands, and feet.
 The body is bronze.
 She is cloaked in leaves and flowers from the surrounding forest.